NextGenTel/akka-tools/akka-tools-persistence/README.md

 When a GeneralAggregate receives an inbound command wrapped inside a DurableMessage, it will automatically confirm it, if the received Command was processed successfully or if an expected error happened.
+This can be used to "chain" together changes in multiple Aggregates to form something like a "transaction".

 Another nice feature is that we can replace the payload of a DurableMessage before sending it to someone else.